josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 If you send a document with spot colors to a process printer, the machine will check to see if it has spot color inks loaded up.
 When that check comes back negative, rather than just ignoring those colors in your document, it will automatically attempt to translate your spot colors into some combination of cyan, magenta, yellow and black ink.

-<Callout>Color conversion is not like converting celsius to fahrenheit or liters to gallons; it’s not mathematical, and there is no perfect formula for converting any given color into a new color space.</Callout>
+<Callout>Color conversion is not like converting celsius to fahrenheit or liters to gallons; it’s not mathematical, and there is no perfect formula for converting any given color into a new color&nbsp;space.</Callout>

 This is where problems arise, as whatever method seems right to the computer will often not be correct to the eye.
 Color conversion is not like converting celsius to fahrenheit or liters to gallons; it's not mathematical, and there is no perfect formula for converting any given color into a new color space.